AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/mapmetric.md

 ### Response Parameters

-The following table describes the PUT mapping metrics response parameters not previously defined in other sections:
+The following table describes the PUT metrics mappings response parameters not previously defined in other sections:

 | Name | Type | Description |
 | --- | --- | --- |